theolivenbaum/resin/README.md

 	}

 	// Implement the base class DocumentSource to use whatever source you need.

+It's perfectly fine to mix compressed and non-compressed batches inside a directory.

 ### Query the index.
 <a name="inproc" id="inproc"></a>